We discuss the key elements to properly post a journal entry

 - Description/memo and attachments – a brief description of the journal entry or each individual line and/or attached documents to support the journal entry (e.g. an available scanned receipt if recording an expense)

 Note: the location and names of these key elements might vary depending on your accounting platform

-See below a QBO journal entry sample to help identify the above elements:
+See below a QuickBooks Online journal entry sample to help identify the above elements: